 Sixty years before, Popper had been apprenticed to a cabinetmaker in his native Vienna.
-He had subsequently gained a Ph.D. in 1928, and yet he attributes to the cabinetmaker the major formative influence in his becoming “a disciple of Socrates.”
-His pre-academic phase of making kneehole desks had taught “that any wisdom to which I might ever aspire could consist only in realising more fully the infinity of my ignorance” (Popper, Unended Quest: An Intellectual Autobiography, 1976, p.
+He subsequently gained a Ph.D. in 1928.
+However, he attributes to the cabinetmaker the major formative influence in his becoming “a disciple of Socrates.”
+His pre-academic phase, of making kneehole desks, had taught “that any wisdom to which I might ever aspire could consist only in realising more fully the infinity of my ignorance” (Popper, Unended Quest: An Intellectual Autobiography, 1976, p.
 7).

-In Popper’s own words: “I could apply my results concerning the method of trial and error in such a way as to replace the whole inductive methodology by a deductive one” (ibid., p.
-79).
-This buoyant confidence has met with repudiation, especially in view of the accompanying Popperian emphasis that “scientific theories, if they are not falsified, forever remain hypotheses or conjectures” (ibid.).
+In Popper’s own words: “I could apply my results concerning the method of trial and error in such a way as to replace the whole inductive methodology by a deductive one” (ibid:79).
+This buoyant confidence met with repudiation, especially in view of the accompanying Popperian emphasis: “Scientific theories, if they are not falsified, forever remain hypotheses or conjectures” (ibid).

 The meaning of the word “idealist” has varied substantially.
-Popper tended to identify the Vienna Circle as “epistemological idealists” (ibid., p.
-81).
-Yet one of his major supporters (Bryan Magee) is strongly associated with idealist affinities in philosophy, relating to Kant and Schopenhauer, who signify something quite different to logical positivism.
-It may be less confusing to consult Popper’s description of logical positivism in terms of “trying to find a criterion which made metaphysics meaningless nonsense, sheer gibberish” (ibid., p.
-80).
+Popper tended to identify the Vienna Circle as “epistemological idealists” (ibid:81).
+In contrast, one of his major supporters (Bryan Magee) is strongly associated with idealist affinities in philosophy, relating to Kant and Schopenhauer, who signify something quite different to logical positivism.
+It may be less confusing to consult Popper’s description of logical positivism in terms of “trying to find a criterion which made metaphysics meaningless nonsense, sheer gibberish” (ibid:80).

-One of the most famous books of Karl Popper is Conjectures and Refutations: The Growth of Scientific Knowledge (1963), which insists upon a method of critical discussion going back to the PreSocratics, a trend described by Popper as having comprised a unique transition in human thinking.
+One of the most famous books of Karl Popper is Conjectures and Refutations: The Growth of Scientific Knowledge (1963).
+This work insists upon a method of critical discussion going back to the PreSocratics, a trend described by Popper as having comprised a unique transition in human thinking.

 Karl Popper was a deductivist.
 He believed that he had overcome the traditional problem of induction.
 However, his argument against inductionism has been considered extreme by many analysts.
-It has been said that only a minority of philosophers continue to defend the Popper angle in relation to science.
+Some say that only a minority of philosophers continue to defend the Popperian angle in relation to science.
 Many critics of Popper say that his falsificationist approach is not a viable methodological stance.

 l to r: Karl Popper, Bryan Magee

 The Popperian method became known as critical rationalism, his own designation.
-One of his leading supporters was the philosopher Bryan Magee, who called him “the foremost philosopher of the age.”
-Magee also indicates some limitations, and seems to lament the fact that Popper did not become a philosopher in the category of Kant or Schopenhauer.
+One of Popper's leading supporters was the British philosopher Bryan Magee (1930-2019), who called his inspirer “the foremost philosopher of the age.”
+Magee also indicates some limitations.
+He seems to lament the fact that Popper did not become a philosopher in the category of Kant or Schopenhauer.
 Popper’s realist outlook amounted to believing that the empirical world is all there is.
 He was by no means the first such believer.
 However, critical rationalism was far less common.
 Popper’s worldview is resistant to certain knowledge or the pursuit of ultimates.
 Magee comments: “There is no point in speculating, because we do not have even the concepts with which to do the speculating” (Magee, Confessions of a Philosopher, 1997, p.
 248).

 Popper may be called a pessimist on some accounts.
-“All his work was enclosed within the unattainable horizons of the empirical realm” (ibid.).
+“All his work was enclosed within the unattainable horizons of the empirical realm” (ibid).
 The factor of disbelief should be stressed.
-“There are things he does not see any grounds for believing, and therefore does not believe” (ibid., p.250).
-One of those things was the existence of the self after death.
-“He said that he had no wish for an existence after his bodily death; and he thought that people who yearned for one were rather pathetic egotists” (ibid.).
+“There are things he does not see any grounds for believing, and therefore does not believe” (ibid:250).
+One of those rejected things was the existence of the self after death.
+“He said that he had no wish for an existence after his bodily death; and he thought that people who yearned for one were rather pathetic egotists” (ibid).

 In his dialogues with Eccles, Popper discussed determinism and freewill.
 Some analysts credit neuroscientist Roger Sperry with a more accurate and inspiring outlook, described as emergent mentalism.